1 Single-stage or multiple-stage surgery? top

 This anterior partial articular fracture requires open reduction through a limited anterior approach.
 Sufficient exposure is necessary for direct articular fracture reduction.
 Plate insertion proximally can be done subcutaneously.

 For the reduction of all types of pilon fractures with displaced central fragments and/or impaction, the exact approach is most effectively planned from the axial CT scan.
-Depending on the fracture location and type, an anteromedial, anterolateral, or rarely posteromedial, or posterolateral approach is required.
+Depending on the fracture location and type, an anteromedial, anterolateral, or rarely posteromedial, posterolateral, or medial approach is required.

 Ligamentotaxis does not reduce impacted central fragments.
 Direct manipulation with inspection of the joint is required.
 Therefore, at least a limited open approach is required for the reduction of the articular surface.